Back to overview

 Meeting the Challenges of Today and the Future

-Our ongoing series on Conversations on Innovative Constitutional Design brings together academics, practitioners and constitution-makers to explore and showcase pioneering innovations in constitutional process and design.
-The series has covered a diverse array of substantive and technical topics, including institutional strategies for addressing dis/misinformation in the digital age, constitutionalizing environmental institutions to foster a safer environment and combat climate change, empowering the political opposition to enhance democratic resilience, and promoting alternation of power by decreasing the advantages of incumbents in elections.
+Our ongoing series Conversations on Innovative Constitutional Design brings together academics, practitioners and constitution-makers to explore and showcase pioneering innovations in constitutional process and design.
+The series has covered a diverse array of substantive and technical topics, including: 1) institutional strategies for addressing dis/misinformation in the digital age, 2) constitutionalizing environmental institutions to foster a safer environment and combat climate change, 3) empowering the political opposition to enhance democratic resilience; and 4) promoting alternation of power by decreasing the advantages of incumbents in elections.

-• Data protection in the context of the digital state and digital citizenship.
+• Data protection and digital citizenship in the digital state

 To find out more, contact us.